 All requirements for receipt of financial aid must be satisfied before any of the financial aid will be reflected as a credit in the student’s account statement.
-These requirements will be noted in the student’s award letter.
+These requirements will be noted under the Eligibility tab of the Financial Aid page in the Bard portal.

-Assuming that award letters are mailed by early May and all requirements are met in a timely fashion, financial aid awards will be reflected on the first billing statement for fall charges.
+Assuming that aid notifications are made in early May and all requirements are met in a timely fashion, financial aid awards will be reflected on the first billing statement for fall charges.
 An exception to this is the Federal Direct Loan, which will not be reflected until the MPN is submitted and an approval is received from the Department of Education for the loan.
 Another possible exception is the New York State TAP award.
 The state will not finalize a TAP award until the state budget is passed.
 The budget is due to be passed by April 1, but passage is invariably late.

 Most need-based grant recipients are verified, therefore, the awards become final only when data on the FAFSA and CSS PROFILE concur with the supporting documents, namely, W-2 statements and verification worksheets.

 Verification is a time-consuming process that occurs throughout the summer.
 If the FAFSA and CSS PROFILE data are mostly accurate, the student should expect the final awards to be comparable to the original offer.
-Since the federal Pell Grant allows only a minimal tolerance in the financial data, the student must refile for a Pell Grant if the original financial data submitted on the FAFSA differs from the supporting financial documents.
+Since the federal Pell Grant allows only a minimal tolerance in the financial data, the FAFSA information must be refiled for a Pell Grant if the original financial data submitted on the FAFSA differs from the supporting financial documents.
 The Pell Grant will not become final until the College receives a revised analysis from the federal processor.
-If the student does not make the corrections, the Financial Aid Office will submit the corrections electronically.
+The Financial Aid Office will submit the corrections electronically.

 If there are significant discrepancies between the data on the FAFSA and those on the CSS PROFILE and supporting documents, financial aid awards other than the Pell Grant may be revised.
-The Financial Aid Office will send written notice to the student of any adjustments to financial aid awards.
+The Financial Aid Office will send notice to the student of any adjustments to financial aid awards and the student will view these changes in the Bard portal.